Fate-Sui/FSA-Official-wiki/README.md

   <h1></h1>
   <h1>System</h1>
   <h2>Spirit Tamer</h2>
   <p>Spirit Tamers are a group of individuals capable of more explicit control over spiritual energy.
 They can manifest it in various forms, including defense and attack.
-A Spirit Tamer must go through a special ritual called Spiritual Pressure.
+A Spirit Tamer must go through a special ritual called <strong>Spiritual Compress</strong>.
 A ritual where one makes a contract with a chosen spirit, often an angel.
 And because the context is angelic, a person must have faith and a pure heart.
 Otherwise, the angels will not want to make a contract.

 Moreover, the ritual process is very painful, where the soul of the person performing this ritual will be compressed, and will be united with the spirit of an angel.
 There's a chance they might fail due to incompetence, and some might even die.
 But if they survive and survive, they officially become Spirit Tamers.</p>
 <h2>Spiritual Energy</h2>
   <p>Spiritual energy is the source of power for Spirit Tamers.
 This energy is formed from various materials found throughout the universe.
 Therefore, Spirit Tamers must be able to control and manifest their spiritual energy more controlled and carefully.
 Because if any Spirit Tamer fails to control their powers, the ecosystem of the universe will become uncontrollable and most likely...
 Collapse.</p>

   <p>There is a concept called <strong>Field</strong>.
 Field is a concept where a Spirit Tamer or pure spirit creates a dimension where they can manipulate the environment and its contents.
 However, Fields are typically identified with a type of spirit.
 For example, an angel's Field is associated with a bright, hopeful environment, usually symbolized by the sky.
-Meanwhile, the devil's Field is symbolized as a sea so deep that it feels endless, as a form of despair, destruction, and darkness.</p>
+Meanwhile, the demon's Field is symbolized as a sea so deep that it feels endless, as a form of despair, destruction, and darkness.</p>
   <p>There's an absolute rule: spirits of the same kind cannot kill each other.
 While they can still injure each other, regeneration can eventually heal the wounds.
 And the situation would be different, for example, if an angel managed to inflict a slash wound on a demon, the wound wouldn't heal quickly.
 And it would take quite a long time to completely heal the wound.</p>

 <h2>Wild Demon</h2>